-Open access to research data means that data collected and/or created during the course of research shall be published with free access via internet.
+The purpose of open access to research data is to ensure that data that has been collected and/or created during the course of the research can be shared and reused.

 Open research data according to FAIR

 FAIR is an internationally recognised concept, consisting of 15 guiding principles for open research data and data management.
 According to the FAIR principles, research data shall be